kfu02/scorekeeping-chatbot/README.md

 Download this directory.
 Install fbchat with pip.
 Add the email and password of a working facebook account to login.py, and clear the uid_to_name.txt and name_to_score.txt files.

-!WARNING: This bot does not abide by the Facebook Terms and Conditions.
+WARNING: This bot does not abide by the Facebook Terms and Conditions.
 If you spam a messenger chat using this bot, FB will likely mark your account as malicious and close it.

 ## Usage